molmod/QuickFF/doc/tu_benzene.rst

 * Timings:
     Finally, a summary of the timings for several steps during run of the program is provided.

+The force field parameters were also written to the Yaff parameters file `pars_cov.txt`:

+.. program-output:: cat pars_cov_noei.txt

 Force field with electrostatics